-Morris Boyer - Certified Athletic Therapist BPE, CAT(C)
+Morris Boyer - Certified Athletic Therapist/Clinic Director BPE, CAT(C)

-Morris has helped numerous elite athletes recover from their injuries over his career, in the clinic and with teams.
-He is a graduate of the University of Alberta with a Bachelor of Physical Education majoring in Athletic Training and Conditioning.
-In 1991 he achieved his certification in Athletic Therapy from the Canadian Athletic Therapists Association.
-He also has 14 professional development courses under his belt acquiring skills to utilize in every day practice.
-Morris has also served on many committees over his career most recently he was a member of the NHL-NHLPA emergency medical standards committee.
+Morris is an Athletic Therapist (AT) who has helped numerous elite athletes recover from their injuries over his career, in clinics and with teams.
+He is a graduate of the University of Alberta with a Bachelor of Physical Education majoring in Athletic Training and Conditioning and also a Certified Athletic Therapist CAT(C).

-Upon graduation, Morris worked with Volleyball Canada, for the National Men’s Volleyball team, the Canadian Professional Rodeo Sport Medicine Team, Edmonton Brick Men Soccer Club, Red Deer College and the Sports Medicine Clinic at Durham College.
-In addition, he was a member of the athletic therapy staff for the 1993 World University Games and 1995 PAN-AM Games in Argentina.
+Upon graduation, Morris worked with Volleyball Canada, for the National Men’s Volleyball team, the Canadian Professional Rodeo Sport Medicine Team, Edmonton Brick Men Soccer Club, Red Deer College, Durham College and was a member of the AT staff for World University Games and PAN-AM Games.